dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 `Mutable` variables never escape the scope of the function they are declared in, therefore assignments to `Mutable` variables are considered pure, since they cannot change any global state outside of the function.
+Given this, `Mutable` variables are still quite useful, especially if OOLang is extended with loop constructs.
+It is worth highlighting that OOLang `Mutable` variables are somewhat similar to the `mutable` variables in F#.

 ### References